-Our team offers a range of fees depending on the therapist’s level of training and experience ranging from $95- $175 per session.
-Our groups and educational seminars range from $40- $75 per session or class.
+Our team offers a range of fees depending on the therapist’s level of training and experience ranging from $75- $175 per session.
 Some of our associates are able to offer fees similar to an average copay, making their services more affordable for clients in need or with special circumstances.
+Our groups and educational seminars range from $60-185 per session or class.

 We request payments be made in full at the time of service.
 We accept cash, checks payable to ‘Journeys Counseling Center’ as well as all major credit cards including Visa, American Express, Master Card, and Discover.
 We do not accept payment directly from insurance providers.